Digital best practice

 Openness

-Content published by the Ada Lovelace Institute is shared under a CC-BY 4.0 license, unless otherwise stated.
+Content published by the Ada Lovelace Institute is shared under a Creative Commons CCBY-4.0 license, unless otherwise stated.
 This means anyone can share and adapt our content freely, as long as credit is given to the Ada Lovelace Institute and named authors using the format below.

 How to credit the Ada Lovelace Institute